Karuvurar: Early life, family and his profession

 Karuvurar Siddhar lived in Karuvoor in Tamil Nadu now it is called as Karur.
-He lived during the reign of the king Rajaraja I. According to the evidence from the Saint Agathiyar’s work "Agathiyar-12000" and the Saint Bogar's work "Bogar - 7000", Karuvurar was descended from a noble Vishwakarma Brahmin family.
+He lived during the reign of the Emperor Rajaraja I. According to the evidence from the Saint Agathiyar’s work "Agathiyar-12000" and the Saint Bogar's work "Bogar - 7000", Karuvurar was descended from a Sculpture Tamil family.
 His parents were in the hereditary business of forging idols out of metals and alloys.
 The parents of Karuvoorar Siddhar were dedicated to creating temple idols, by visiting various places of purity and divine significance, while architecting idols by forging the nine metals, and they honed these skills to make a livelihood.
 So naturally Karuvurar Siddhar excelled as an alchemist.
 For some time, he also engaged in the business of doing sculpture work, and developed various god’s idol through his expert knowledge in the art of sculpting the divine idols as per the evidence from Agathiyar's work "Agathiyar-12000" verse 466.